720th Military Police Battalion

-The 720th Military Police Battalion is a military police battalion of the United States Army based at Fort Hood, Texas.
+The 720th Military Police Battalion is a military police battalion of the United States Army, stationed at Fort Hood, Texas.
 It is a subordinate unit under the Training and Readiness Authority of the 89th Military Police Brigade.
 Constituted on 10 January 1942 in the Army as the 720th Military Police Battalion, it was activated during the Second World War at Fort Meade, Maryland on 20 January 1942.
 The battalion served during that time while stationed in Australia and New Guinea.
-From there it was relocated to Yokohama, Japan on 2 September 1945 until it finally moved to Fort Hood, Texas on 21 February 1955.
+It was then relocated to Yokohama, Japan on 2 September 1945 until it finally moved to Fort Hood, Texas on 21 February 1955.

-Mission statement
+Vision statement

-720th Military Police Battalion protects III Corps readiness by conducting Law Enforcement operations to neutralize terrorist and criminal threats at Fort Hood, TX.
-Additionally, on order, execute detention operations, police operations, and security and mobility support in support of Decisive Action for COCOM (Combatant Commander) requirements.
+As Soldiers of the Gauntlet, we lead reliable and ethical teams, enabling III Armored Corps and 1st Cavalry Division to fight and win, while defending the homeland and protecting our community.

 Organization

 The battalion is subordinate to the 89th Military Police Brigade.
 It is headquartered at Fort Hood, Texas.

-The battalion consists of four military police companies, a law and order detachment, a military working dog detachment and a headquarters and headquarters detachment:
+The battalion consists of three military police companies, a military working dog detachment and a headquarters and headquarters detachment: